-100 hours of services per year for each 100 bedrooms 5 points
+100 hours of services per year for each 100 bedrooms

-60 hours of services per year for each 100 bedrooms 3 points
+60 hours of services per year for each 100 bedrooms

 - Licensed childcare.
 Shall be available 20 hours or more per week, Monday through Friday, to residents of the development.
 (Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger). - 6.
 After school program for school age children.
 Includes, but is not limited to tutoring, mentoring, homework club, art and recreational activities.
-(Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger). - 10 hours per week, offered weekdays throughout school year 5 points - 6 hours per week, offered weekdays throughout school year 3 points
+(Only for large family projects or other projects in which at least 25% of Low-Income Units are three bedrooms or larger).

+10 hours per week, offered weekdays throughout school year

+6 hours per week, offered weekdays throughout school year

-For Special Needs Projects with 75% or more Special Needs units or for the Special Needs units in a Special Needs Project with less than 75% Special Needs units, amenities may include, but are not limited to:
+For Special Needs Projects with 75% or more Special Needs units, for the Special Needs units in a Special Needs Project with less than 75% Special Needs units, or SRO Projects, amenities may include, but are not limited to: